Mercantilism and Its Modern Significance

 Democracy and free trade destroyed mercantilism in the late 1700s.
 American and French revolutions formalized large nations ruled by democracy.
 They endorsed capitalism.

 Adam Smith ended mercantilism with his 1776 publication of "The Wealth of Nations."
 He argued that foreign trade strengthens the economies of both countries.
 Each country specializes in what it produces best, giving it a comparative advantage.
-He also explained that a government which put business ahead of its people would not last.
+He also explained that a government that put business ahead of its people would not last.
 Smith's laissez-faire capitalism coincided with the rise of democracy in the United States and Europe.

 In 1791, mercantilism was breaking down, but free trade hadn't yet developed.
 Most countries still regulated free trade to enhance domestic growth.
 U.S. Treasury Secretary Alexander Hamilton was a proponent of mercantilism.
 He advocated government subsidies to protect infant industries necessary to the national interest.
 The industries needed government support until they were strong enough to defend themselves.
 Hamilton also proposed tariffs to reduce competition in those areas.